PrathiPanthera/Telecom_churn-/README.md

-# 🎯 Lead Score Case Study | Predicting Lead Conversion with Logistic Regression

-This project focuses on building a predictive model to identify potential leads that are most likely to convert into paying customers.
-The goal is to help the business optimize its sales efforts by assigning a conversion score to each lead.

-The analysis includes a complete end-to-end approach — from cleaning and preprocessing raw CRM data to building and evaluating a logistic regression model.
+# 📞 Telecom Churn Prediction | Customer Retention Case Study

+This project focuses on predicting customer churn for a telecom company using historical usage data and customer demographics.
+The goal is to identify high-risk customers and support proactive retention strategies.

 ---

 ## 📁 Repository Contents

-- `lead_score_analysis.ipynb` – Jupyter Notebook with the full data science workflow
+- `telecom_churn_analysis.ipynb` – Jupyter Notebook with full pipeline: EDA, feature engineering, model building, and evaluation
-- `leads_data.csv` – Raw dataset used for modeling
+- `telecom_churn_data.csv` – Cleaned dataset used for analysis and modeling

 ---

 ## 🧠 Key Highlights

-- Business understanding and data interpretation
-- Data cleaning, imputation, and encoding
+- Data cleaning and imputation
+- EDA to understand churn drivers
-- Feature selection using RFE
+- Feature engineering from categorical and numeric variables
-- Model building using Logistic Regression
+- Logistic Regression model built for interpretability
-- Evaluation using metrics like accuracy, ROC-AUC, precision, and recall
+- Model evaluation using accuracy, ROC-AUC, precision, and recall
-- Model calibration and cutoff optimization
-- Actionable insights for improving lead conversion strategy
+- Business insights for churn reduction

 ---

-## 🧰 Tools & Libraries

-- Python, Pandas, NumPy
-- Scikit-learn
-- Matplotlib, Seaborn
+## 🎯 Objective

+To build a predictive model that identifies customers likely to churn, enabling targeted interventions and retention campaigns.

 ---

-## 🎓 Objective

-To enable the sales team to prioritize "hot" leads by assigning conversion scores, improving conversion rates from ~30% to ~80%.

----

 ## ✅ Outcome

-A transparent, interpretable, and highly practical classification model ready for integration with CRM systems to streamline sales targeting.

----
+A transparent churn prediction model with actionable insights — empowering telecom providers to improve customer lifetime value through data-driven decisions.